Group Behavior and Solidarity

 Where We Stay

 The program fee covers the costs of program hotels, pensions, hostels and couchettes on overnight trains and berths on overnight ferry boats.
 Accommodations provide you with a variety of living experiences.
 International Youth Hostels usually provide dormitory-style rooms with multiple beds, a common sink and shared restroom and shower facilities.
 Pensions and Albergos are privately-run small hotels.
 Most accommodations are multiple occupancy.
 Some accommodations have lock-out periods during the day and curfews at night.
 You'll be expected to abide by the rules and regulations established by the program director at each of the locations.
 A disregard of these rules may lead to your dismissal from the program.

 You must have a valid passport.
-We'll be collecting passports in order to have visas processed, therefore it is essential to have your passport available shortly after application to this program.
 If you haven't yet applied for a passport, do so immediately.
 Applications can be obtained at any county court house, passport agency or designated post office.
 The expiration date of your passport must be at least six months after the program ends.
 For complete passport information, including printable application forms, visit the State Department website.
 Applications can also be obtained at any county court house, passport agency or designated post office.